philippmuench/Donut/README.md

 ./start.sh
 ```

 The error print to screen are not critical, becaused the hmmvis tool tries to export png image to the screen which is not possible within docker.

-You can also change `data/config/circos.config` file from outside the container and run the circos step only
+You can also change `data/config/circos.config` file from outside the container (because its mounted to the image) and run the circos step only to update the output file

 ```
 ./start_circos.sh